padeir0/millipascal/test_suite/readme.md

 # TEST SUITE

-Tests in the `base` folder do not use asm procedures, and are (should be) architecture independent.
+Tests in the `base` folder do not use asm procedures.

 Tests in `linux` should work on linux.